 Dandelion — these medicinal herb roots are also healing and support the liver.
 They are slightly bitter and aid digestion.
 They are also diuretic and there have been preliminary studies that show a correlation between dandelion root tea and the resolution of cancer.
 You can roast dandelion roots, too, for a coffee substitute that is caffeine free.
 Learn more about dandelion and it’s actions here.

 Chicory — these roots like dandelion also support the liver and have many of the same properties as dandelion.
 Being slightly bitter they support digestion.
 Chicory roots are also used as a coffee substitute.
+Locate the plants in spring or summer when they are blooming, and mark them for fall harvesting.

 Marshmallow, common mallow, roots can be harvested now.
 These roots are rich in mucilage and can be used to calm upset tummies, coughs, and colds.
 Find out all about marshmallow and it’s health supporting benefits here.